sabirove/codec/README.md

                     ).build();

 ```
-Now such `Codec` can be used to encode some *sensitive* _state_ object into the encrypted/encoded string
+Such `Codec` can be used to encode some *sensitive* _state_ into a encrypted/encoded string that could be safely
-that could be safely passed around on the web by means of, for instance, request query parameters.
+passed around on the web by means of, for instance, request query parameters.
 This can be useful when implementing a two-way negotiation process (like user registration/confirmation
-or OAuth consent flows) which allows to achieve two major goals:
+or OAuth consent flows) allowing to achieve two major goals:
 - stateless operation: no need to keep the state of the user request between the two consecutive steps of the process
-- validating the authenticity of the following "return" request: payload can be properly decrypted only if it wasn't
+- validating authenticity of the following "return" request: payload can be properly decrypted only with
-tampered with and only with your private key.
+the private key it was encrypted with and so long as it wasn't tampered with.